Personalised treatment, combination therapies, vaccines and of course AI: pharmaceutical investors are backing a surge of new cancer technologies.

 “The big breakthrough we expect is in spatial biology, which is the comparatively new science of looking at where and how various cells sit in the tissue, which molecules are there, and where they are located exactly, and how are they all interacting with each other in the tissue itself rather than out in a test tube,” Goker says.

-Last month, M Ventures invested in PictorLabs, which is developing AI software that can enhance the histological staining technique used to examine tissue in cancer research.
+Last month, M Ventures invested in PictorLabs, an existing portfolio company developing AI software that can enhance the histological staining technique used to examine tissue in cancer research.
 Goker says there has been “significant movement” in spatial biology as a whole in the past two years.

 “These technologies have the potential to significantly impact approaches in diagnostics which in turn links to the therapeutic side – being able to identify biomarkers you can use for more accurate patient selection, first in the trials, so you can have an acceptably sized clinical trials at an acceptable cost, which is highly relevant for small companies.
 And then for treatment response and patient follow-up once your product hits the market.”